zhongfu/tp/docs/UserGuide.md

 2. Hit **Enter** to run the command.

-    There should be two persons listed: "Nicole Tan", and "Arjun Khatau".
+    There should be two employees listed: "Nicole Tan", and "Arjun Khatau".
 Notice that the list of employees now only shows employees with the "Aircon" tag.

    ![Find people with the "Aircon" tag](images/screenshots/tut_find.png)